rickosborne/skyline/story/iaso/102-olaras-cave.md

 > "Olara?
 Are you talking to someone?
 Please tell me you're talking to someone."

-Olara steps out of the way, allowing a young man to step forward from behind her.
+Olara steps out of the way, allowing a man to step forward from behind her.
 He's maybe a little older than Olara, with a well-kept beard peppered with what seems to be an early gray.
 He fidgets with a necklace of blue-cable and beads as he talks.